 All these restrictions act as negative filters that reduce the field of potential candidates whilst also damaging the opportunities for such applicants.
 However, what I really care about is that it damages the organisation as it reduces the chance of appointing the best people for the job.
 But to reduce this conservatism it needs to come from the top.

-So it is truly great that the Chief Executive of CARE UK, Laurie Lee is involved with this project.
-It says a lot to Laurie’s and Care UK’s progressive understanding of the issue that he is involved.
+So it is truly great that the Chief Executive of CARE International, Laurie Lee is involved with this project.
+It says a lot to Laurie’s and CARE International’s progressive understanding of the issue that he is involved.

 The conservatism in charity recruitment will be reduced if staff are positively encouraged by charity leaders to not discount non-conventional candidates too quickly.